Volatility forecasting with machine learning and intraday commonality: Introduction

-In the present paper, we study and analyze various non-parametric machine learning models for forecasting \textit{multi-asset intraday and daily volatilities} by using high-frequency data from the U.S. equity market.
-We demonstrate that, by taking advantage of \textit{commonality} in intraday volatility, the model's forecasting performance can significantly be improved.
-The data we explore spans the period from July 2011 to June 2021, and includes the top 100 \mc{most liquid} components of S\&P500 index.
-In our approach, the 10-min, 30-min, 65-min, and daily (without overnight information) forecasting horizons are studied.
+We augment our proposed methodology with a very thorough set of numerical experiments.
+The data covered in this work spans the period from July 2011 to June 2021, and includes the top 100 {most liquid} components of the S\&P 500 index, and the 10-min, 30-min, 65-min, and daily (without overnight information) forecasting horizons are analyzed.

-\paragraph{Main contributions.} The main contributions of our work can be summarized as follows.
-First, a measure for evaluating the commonality in intraday volatility is proposed, that is the adjusted R-squared value from linear regressions of a given stock's RVs against the market RVs.
-It is demonstrated that commonality over the daily horizon is turbulent over time, although commonality in intraday RVs is strong and stable.
-On the other hand, the analysis of the high-frequency data from the real market reveals the following interesting phenomena.
-During a trading session, commonality achieves a peak near the closing session, in contrast to the diurnal volatility pattern.
+More specifically, a measure for evaluating the commonality in intraday volatility is proposed, that is the adjusted R-squared value from linear regressions of the RVs of a given stock against the market RVs.
+It is demonstrated that commonality over the daily horizon is turbulent over time, although the commonality in intraday RVs is strong and stable.
+The analysis of the high-frequency data from the real market reveals the following interesting phenomena.
+During a trading session, commonality achieves a peak near closing sessions, in contrast to the diurnal volatility pattern.

-Second, in order to assess the benefits of incorporating commonality into models aimed at predicting intraday volatility, we train multiple machine learning algorithms (including HAR, OLS, LASSO, XGBoost, MLP, and LSTM) under three different schemes: (a) {\single}: training specific models for each asset; (b) {\univ}: training one model with pooled data for all assets; (c) {\aug}: training one model with pooled data and adding an additional predictor which takes account the impact of market realized volatility.
-We find that for most models, the incorporation of commonality leads to better out-of-sample performance through pooling data together and adding market volatility as additional features.
+Second, in order to assess the benefits of incorporating commonality into models used to predict intraday volatility, multiple machine learning algorithms (including ARIMA, HAR, OLS, LASSO, XGBoost, MLP, and LSTM) are implemented under three different schemes: (a) {\single}: training specific models for each asset; (b) {\univ}: training one model with pooled data for all assets; (c) {\aug}: training one model using pooled data with an additional predictor which takes into account the impact of market realized volatility.
+It is revealed that for most models, the incorporation of intraday commonality likely leads to better out-of-sample performance, based on the pooled data together with additional information of the market volatility.